fmaymone/timeslot-api/doc/api/users/reset_password.markdown

 ### POST /v1/users/reset

-This is not ready for production!!!

-Resets password to &#39;autechre&#39;
+Resets password and sends it to user via email

 returns OK if valid email